Marques-079/Ai-plays-SubwaySurfers/README.md

 The back bone of this Algorithm put VERY simply is, knowing what lane you are in + on ground of ontop of trains (diff logic applied) -> Upcoming obstacle?
 Set evasive timer -> Move **

----

-# CNN and Transformer training 🚗🔄🤖

-🚧 (Project in progress) 🚧

----

-# Proximal Policy Optimisation  🤓

-🚧 (Project in progress) 🚧

----

-# Terminus.

-🚧 (Project in progress) 🚧